QubesOS/qubes-doc/HCL.md

 **Legend**

--   Green: The reporter has clearly stated that **all** components and features are working correctly.
+-   **Green**: The reporter has clearly stated that **all** components and features are working correctly.
--   White: The reporter has sent an HCL Info output which indicates everything is OK without any comments.
+-   **White**: The reporter has sent an HCL Info output which indicates everything is OK without any comments.
--   Yellow: Some non-required feature is missing (e.g., VT-d), or manual tweaking is required in order to get some components to work.
+-   **Yellow**: Some non-required feature is missing (e.g., VT-d), or manual tweaking is required in order to get some components to work.
--   Red: Some primary feature is not working.
+-   **Red**: Some primary feature is not working.
 These are usually machines with poor or nonexistent Linux support in general.

 **Device**